HIPAA Compliance for Dental Practices: Complete 2026 Guide

 2026 HIPAA Security Rule Changes Affecting Dental Practices

-The 2026 Security Rule updates eliminate many of the flexibility provisions that small practices previously relied on.
-Here’s what changes for dental offices:
+The proposed 2026 Security Rule updates — issued as a Notice of Proposed Rulemaking in January 2025 and still not finalized as of June 2026 — would eliminate many of the flexibility provisions that small practices previously relied on.
+Here’s what would change for dental offices once the rule is final, and much of it already reflects what OCR expects today:

 Mandatory Encryption

-All ePHI must be encrypted at rest and in transit.
+Under the proposal, all ePHI would have to be encrypted at rest and in transit.
 The previous “addressable” designation allowed dental practices to document why encryption wasn’t feasible and implement alternative safeguards.
-That option is gone.
-Every computer, tablet, portable device, and email system in your practice must encrypt patient data.
+That option would be removed.
+Every computer, tablet, portable device, and email system in your practice would need to encrypt patient data.
 Digital X-rays stored on workstations, patient records in your practice management software, backups, and any data sent to specialists or insurance companies must all be encrypted.

 Multi-Factor Authentication (MFA)

-Every system accessing ePHI must require MFA.
+Every system accessing ePHI would be required to use MFA.
 For dental practices, this means your practice management software (Dentrix, Eaglesoft, Open Dental, etc.), imaging software, email systems, and any remote access tools must all use MFA.
 Most modern dental software platforms already support MFA — the challenge is ensuring it’s actually enabled and that all staff use it consistently.

 72-Hour Breach Notification

-The reporting window for breaches has been compressed from 60 days to 72 hours.
+The reporting window for breaches would be compressed from the current 60 days to 72 hours.
 Dental practices need pre-built incident response plans that allow rapid breach assessment and notification.
 With small office teams, this means ensuring that at least two people in the practice know exactly what to do if a breach is suspected.

 Vulnerability Scanning (Biannual)

-Dental practices must scan their systems for vulnerabilities at least every six months.
-This is a new requirement that most dental offices have never performed.
+Dental practices would have to scan their systems for vulnerabilities at least every six months — a new requirement most dental offices have never performed.
 Your IT provider should be able to run vulnerability scans, but make sure they provide documented results that demonstrate compliance.

 Annual Penetration Testing

-Annual penetration testing is now required for all covered entities, including dental practices.
+Annual penetration testing would be required for all covered entities, including dental practices, under the proposed rule.
 Budget $3,000-$8,000 for a small-to-medium dental practice penetration test.
 Practices that are part of a DSO or dental group can often negotiate group rates.

 The 5 Most Common HIPAA Violations in Dental Practices